Confronting new NICER mass-radius measurements with phase transition in dense matter and twin compact stars: Introduction

-Recently, new and updated NICER astrophysical constraints have been published for the three pulsars mentioned~\cite{Vinciguerra:2024,Salmi:2024,Choudhury:2024}.
-Notably, the analysis of PSR J0030 resulted in three different ellipses in the \MR plane, each corresponding to a different analysis method.
+Recently, new and updated NICER astrophysical constraints have been published for the four pulsars mentioned~\cite{Vinciguerra:2024,Salmi:2024a,Salmi:2024b,Choudhury:2024}.
+Notably, the analysis of PSR J0030 resulted in three different ellipses in the \MR plane, each corresponding to a different analysis model.
+For PSR J1231, the inference results obtained with the preferred PDT-U model show a strong sensitivity to the choice of radius priors, with stable and likely converged outcomes achieved only under constrained radius priors~\cite{Salmi:2024b}.
 The purpose of this paper is to assess the compatibility of these new analyses with the hybrid star models we recently developed in a series of papers~\cite{Lijj:2024,Lijj:2023a,Lijj:2023b}.
 Specifically, we will examine three scenarios, labeled A, B, and C, which share the same data for PSR J0437 and PSR J0740 but incorporate different analyses for PSR J0030 using different models of the surface temperature patterns.
 The scenarios are defined in Table~\ref{table:data}.
 In model ST-U each of the two hot spots is described by a single spherical cap; in CST+PDT there is a single temperature spherical spot with two components, one emitting and one masking; in ST+PST the primary (ST) is described by a single spherical cap and the secondary (PST) by two components, one emitting and one masking; in ST+PDT the primary (ST) is described by a single spherical cap and the secondary (PDT) by two components, both emitting; in PDT-U each of the two hot spots is described by two emitting spherical caps.
 For details see Refs.~\cite{Vinciguerra:2024,Choudhury:2024}.

 In confronting the models of hybrid stars we will pay special attention to the possibility of twin stars in Scenario C, as in this case the data for canonical mass pulsars J0439 and J0030 does not overlap at $2\sigma$ ($95\%$ confidence) level, hinting towards the existence of twin configurations.
 For this to occur, a strong first-order phase transition is needed, which will be parametrized in terms of the fractional energy density jump $\Delta \epsilon/\epsilon_\text{tr}$.